5.5 Working with Extracted Spectra

 Changing the Default Extraction Box Height

 The default extraction box heights were chosen so that roughly 85% of the total flux at a given wavelength is contained in the default extraction box.
 For observations of point source targets with good signal-to-noise, there will normally be little reason to change these default values.
 However, for very faint spectra, the signal-to-noise may sometimes be improved by using a smaller extraction box that includes less background noise.
 Similarly, when working with first order spectral images of a crowded field, a smaller than default extraction box might be needed to minimize contamination from adjacent sources.
-If the total flux of an extended object is being measured, it may be desirable to use an extrsize larger than the default, in order to include flux from the entire object.
+If the total flux of an extended object is being measured or when working with spatial scan observations, it may be desirable to use an extrsize larger than the default, in order to include flux from the entire object.

 There are some issues the user should take into account when using a non-standard extraction box height: